Mqlvin/coffee-notebook/README.md

 ## Usage
 1. Clone the repository.
-2. Enter the `frontend/` folder, run `npm i` to install modules and `npm run build` to build the static files.
+2. Enter the `coffee-notebook/` folder, and run `./prepare_docker.sh` to build the static Astro files.
-3. Enter the `coffee-notebook/` directory and run `docker build -t coffee_notebook .` to build the docker image.
+3. In the same directory, run `docker build -t coffee_notebook .` to build the docker image.
 4. Run `docker images`, and confirm you see a `coffee_notebook` image.
 5. Run `docker run -p PORT:3000 --name coffee_notebook_instance coffee_notebook`, changing `PORT` with your desired out-facing port.
 6. Access the webpage to confirm it's running!
+<br><br>
+##### Note: At the moment, no backups of the `coffee.json` file are produced.
+If you would like to access the `coffee.json` file to save your recipes elsewhere, run `(sudo) docker exec -it INSTANCE_NAME /bin/bash` and then `cat coffee.json`.
+This will output the JSON file contents.